poezio/poezio/doc/source/configuration.rst

         Use this option to force the use of local bookmarks if needed.
         Anything but "false" will be counted as true.

-    display_gaming_notifications

-        **Default value:** ``false``

-        If set to true, notifications about the games your are playing will be displayed in the info buffer as 'Gaming' messages.

-    display_tune_notifications

-        **Default value:** ``false``

-        If set to true, notifications about the music your contacts listen to will be displayed in the info buffer as 'Tune' messages.

-    display_mood_notifications

-        **Default value:** ``false``

-        If set to true, notifications about the mood of your contacts will be displayed in the info buffer as 'Mood' messages.

-    display_activity_notifications

-        **Default value:** ``false``

-        If set to true, notifications about the current activity of your contacts will be displayed in the info buffer as 'Activity' messages.

     enable_xhtml_im